 1.1.2 Vodafone UK Company Profile

 The origin of Vodafone can be traced back to 1983 when the Racal Electronics Group won a bid and got UK Cellular licence to operate as a private service provider.
 The formal name ‘Vodafone’ was given in the year 1984.
 Since then the company has been progressing and operating efficiently which is evident from its widespread presence in the global markets.
 Today, the company is operational in around 26 nations serving approximately 444 million customers depicting its widespread coverage.
 In the UK alone, the company has around 19.5 million customers.
-As a matter of fact, UK is one of the largest source of revenue for the company and thus its leadership within this market is very crucial.
+As a matter of fact, UK is one of the largest sources of revenue for the company and thus its leadership within this market is very crucial.
 With its headquarters in London, the UK the company offers a wide array of services to its customers.
 These services range from telephony (mobile and fixed), internet and broadband and other related services (GlobalData, 2015).

 The company has been dedicatedly working for the development of its IT structure in order to provide for quality services to its customers.
 An example of the same is an outlay of 42 billion Euros that has started in the year 2012 for upgrading, standardizing and universalization of its IT mechanisms (Vodafone Plc, 2015).